FalcoSuessgott/saml2-metadata-verifier/README.md

 ## How it works
 `saml2-metadata-verifier` parses the provided metadata-xml-file and verifies it to the SAML2.0 xsd-files using `libxml2`.
 If the metadata file has values or options that are invalid for the SAML2.0 standard it prints out the errors.

+## Features
+* once builded - works offline without fetching xsds from the internet using `XMLCATALOG`
+* iterate over `entityID`s if a file has more than one `entityID`, usefull for Service Provider

 ## Installation
 ### Dependencies